CookiePLMonster/CookiePLMonster.github.io/_posts/2020-07-19-silentpatch-mass-effect.md

 How do we verify that hypothesis?
 By tests, of course!

-P.S.: You may be thinking -- "well, the game uses `d3dx9_31.dll` but the newest D3DX9 library is `d3dx9_43.dll`, surely that must be fixed in later revisions??".
+P.S.: You maybe thinking -- "well, the game uses `d3dx9_31.dll` but the newest D3DX9 library is `d3dx9_43.dll`, surely that must be fixed in later revisions??".
 We tried to verify that by "upgrading" the game to link against the newest DLL -- and nothing changed.

 [^2]: Of course, assuming they have an SSE2 instruction set, but any Intel CPU not having those instructions falls below the minimum system requirements of Mass Effect.